Red Wings bringing back Clean Sweep in 2022

 ROCHESTER, N.Y.
-(WROC) — Spring is here and the Red Wings are stepping in to get the community cleaned up and looking nice around Rochester.
+(WROC) — The Rochester Red Wings are stepping in to get the community cleaned up just before the start of Spring.

 The Clean Sweep is returning in 2022, after a two-year hiatus due to the pandemic.
-It’s an annual event where Rochester Red Wings and volunteers spend time cleaning up neighborhoods around the city of Rochester.
+It’s an annual event where the team and volunteers spend time cleaning up neighborhoods around the City of Rochester.

-Volunteers will meet at Frontier Field Saturday, May 7th, where they will receive their assignments for the day, a t-shirt to commemorate the event, and a breakfast to make sure they are well-fueled before they get to work.
+Volunteers will meet at Frontier Field Saturday, May 7, where they will receive their assignments for the day, a t-shirt to commemorate the event and a breakfast to make sure they are well-fueled before they get to work.

 Richard Perrin, Commissioner of Environmental Services for the City of Rochester, says it is all about neighborhood pride.